AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 >
 >This section only covers how to assign the field to a custom field group.
 If you want to extend a standard field group with the new custom field instead, see the section on [adding custom fields to standard field groups](#custom-fields-for-standard-groups).

 Under **[!UICONTROL Assign to]**, select **[!UICONTROL Field Group]**.
-If your schema uses a standard class, this will be the only available option and will be selected by default.
+If your schema uses a standard class, this is the only available option and is selected by default.

 Next, you must select a field group for the new field to be associated with.
-Start typing in the name of the field group, and if you have previously [created custom field groups](./field-groups.md#create) they will appear in the dropdown list.
+Start typing in the name of the field group in the provided text input.
+If you have any existing custom field groups that match the input, they will appear in the dropdown list.
 Alternatively, you can type a unique name to create a new field group instead.

 ![Select field group](../../images/ui/resources/schemas/select-field-group.png)